msantos/inert/README.md

             int32_t fd;
         } inert_fd_t;

-* the `mode` describes the event types which the file descriptor will be monitored:
+* `mode` sets which events the file descriptor will be monitored:

     * ERL\_DRV\_READ: call the ready\_input callback when the file
       descriptor is ready for reading